-Our platform and solutions are based on proprietary software and related solutions.
-We rely on a combination of copyright, trademark and trade secret laws, as well as certain contractual provisions to establish, maintain, protect and enforce our intellectual property and other proprietary rights, including those relating to our platform and solutions.
+Our DI suite of solutions is based on proprietary software and related intellectual property rights.
+We rely on a combination of copyright, trademark and trade secret laws, as well as certain contractual provisions to establish, maintain, protect and enforce our intellectual property and other proprietary rights, including those relating to our technology and solutions.
 In addition, we license technology from third parties that is integrated into some of our solutions.